How To Spot IRS Scams

 Beware of Phishing Scams

 Tax scam phishing happens when criminals send fake IRS emails to try and get you to share personal information like website passwords and credit card numbers.
-During the 2016 tax season, there was nearly a 400 percent increase in phishing incidents, according to the IRS.

 The IRS sends letters and notices only — its agents do not call, text or use social media to gather or confirm your financial or personal information.
 If you receive an email that looks like it’s from the IRS, don’t open it.
 Report any unsolicited email you suspect involves phishing to the IRS at email@example.com.